Philanthropies, including Rockefellers, and investors pledge $50 billion fossil fuel divestment

 Since the divestment movement launched three years ago, some 650 individuals and 180 institutions, including 50 new foundations, which hold over $50 billion in total assets, pledged to divest from fossil fuels over five years using a variety of approaches.

 One of the signatories is the Rockefeller Brothers Fund.
-Stephen Heintz, president of the fund, said the move to divest away from fossil fuels would be in line with the Rockefellers' wishes.
+Stephen Heintz, an heir of Standard Oil tycoon John D. Rockefeller, said the move to divest away from fossil fuels would be in line with his wishes.

 “We are quite convinced that if he were alive today, as an astute businessman looking out to the future, he would be moving out of fossil fuels and investing in clean, renewable energy,” Heintz said in a statement.